jonathanknowles/distributed-process-experiment/README.md

 ### Master node

-Note: the master node discovers slave nodes during startup.
-Before starting a master node, first ensure that all slave nodes have been started.
+Note that the master node discovers slave nodes *during startup*.
+Before starting a master node, *first* ensure that all slave nodes have been started.

 To start a master node in the simplest way possible, issue the following command:
 ```